Last updated on February 9th, 2026 at 09:05 am

 MIG Welding

-Metal inert gas (MIG) welding is an arc welding method typically used on large parts made of thick material, such as structural steel parts.
-With this method, we feed a continuous solid wire electrode through a welding gun into a weld pool to join two pieces together.
+Metal inert gas (MIG) welding is an arc welding process typically used on larger parts made from thicker materials, such as structural steel.
+A continuous wire electrode is fed through a welding gun into the weld pool to join components.

 Considerations for MIG welding